School Life

 Drop off and Pick Up

 There are no dogs allowed on our playground in order to keep student play areas safe and sanitary.
-If you are walking the dog during drop-off or pick-up we request that you keep your dog outside all play areas.
+If you are walking your dog during drop-off or pick-up, we request that you keep your dog outside of all play areas.

-For the safety of our kids, we ask for full cooperation from each and every parent and student.
-Please read and understand the following rules for the Whittier block between 20th & 21st St. on Pine St.
+For the safety of our kids, we need full cooperation from each and every parent and student.
+Please read and carefully follow these rules for the block between 20th & 21st St. on Pine St.

-· Do not block the bicycle lane or stop at the intersection of 20th and Pine.
-During high drop off volume times, if the Hug ‘N Go zone is full, proceed past and either find a parking spot in the neighborhood or go around the block for another pass at the Hug ‘N Go.
+- Do not block the bicycle lane or stop at the intersection of 20th and Pine.
+If the Hug ‘N Go zone is full, proceed past and either find a parking spot in the neighborhood or go around the block for another pass at the Hug ‘n Go.

 School Closures

 BVSD will make and communicate decisions regarding bad weather or public health shutdowns.
-Please tune into your local television station or radio, or the BVSD website for information.
-Depending on your School Messenger settings you set through the Infinite Campus Parent Portal, you should receive a call, text or email if school is canceled or delayed 2 hours.
+Please tune in to your local television station, radio, or the BVSD website for information.
+Depending on the School Messenger settings you set through the Infinite Campus Parent Portal, you should receive a call, text or email if school is canceled or delayed 2 hours.

 Whittier Calendar